Collinformatics/COMET/README.md

 # Terminating Processes:

-Non-terminated processes can result in the website not starting correctly.
+Unterminated processes can result in the website not starting correctly.

 To fix this run this script to terminate the python processes at the port used to host the server:

     ./killServer.sh